kwgoodman/la/doc/source/archive.rst

     >>> la.repack(f)

 To see how much space the archive takes on disk and to see how much freespace is in the archive see :ref:`ioclass`.

+For further information on the archive functions see :ref:`archive_functions`.

 .. _ioclass: